pereznieto/timee/README.md

 # Timee

-Interval timer for workout plans.
+Interval timer for workout plans and the likes.

 ## Technology